AI Hospitality Alliance

 Article content

-On training and development, the paper's recommendations are practical.
-Upskilling current staff for AI-augmented roles is achievable but requires structured investment: not just technical training on specific tools, but broader development around data literacy, critical thinking, and workflow redesign.
-Hotels that have piloted AI literacy programs report both performance improvement and retention benefits — staff who feel equipped to navigate technology change are less likely to leave when uncertainty around automation is high.
+• Upskilling current staff for AI-augmented roles is both practical and beneficial, requiring not just technical training but also broader development in data literacy, critical thinking, and workflow redesign.
+Hotels piloting AI literacy programs report improvements in both performance and staff retention.

 Tags